mshareef123/CCFarmApp/readme.md

 you can download it from  http://tomcat.apache.org/
 * Run Tomcat and open http://localhost:8080 you should see welcome page you can also find sample rest service response at http://localhost:8080/controller/listing
+* Added from Jared: I recommend you get Eclipse for this so you can easily deploy the code to your tomcat server.
+To set up your server, go to the server tab in Eclipse and click the add button - just give it the install directory for tomcat and it will do the rest.
+Now import your git project into eclipse, and right click on com.foodbankfarm.
+We want to go to Maven - Update.
+Once you've done this you'll have a deployment target for the website.
+Go back to your server tab, right click on your tomcat server, and click on 'Add or Remove'.
+Add our project to the server.
+One last step you need to do is go to Project -> Properties -> Web Project Settings and make sure you see / in the Context Root box.
+If you don't, make it that.
+Once you've done this you'll be able to launch your server and things will work smoothly!

 How to work with Git
 ===================